 - Fall and spring (non-attendance winter term)

-At the end of each academic term the Enrollment Services Manager/Registrar will evaluate the academic progress of degree and certificate seeking students based on the criteria listed above.
+At the end of each academic term the Registrar will evaluate the academic progress of degree and certificate seeking students based on the criteria listed above.
 The Registrar will send an electronic notification, prior to the start of the next term, to each student placed on Academic Probation, Academic Warning or Academic Suspension, outlining any required steps.

 Good Academic Standing